PublicMapping/districtbuilder-classic/README.markdown

 [![Build Status](https://travis-ci.org/PublicMapping/DistrictBuilder.svg?branch=develop)](https://travis-ci.org/PublicMapping/DistrictBuilder)

+## No Longer Maintained

+This repository is no longer being maintained.
+Development for DistrictBuilder is continuing in https://github.com/PublicMapping/districtbuilder.

 [DistrictBuilder](http://www.districtbuilder.org/) is software created by the [Public Mapping Project](http://www.publicmapping.org/resources/software).

 The development environment is docker-compose for services inside a Vagrant virtual machine.